Chapel, Guest Entrance

 IN LATE 2015 we learned that a significant portion of the western ridge is not classified as prime soil and may be built upon.
 We are delighted with this prospect for numerous reasons, including much better opportunity for a passive solar design and other sustainable features, as well as increased centrality to our property.
 This centrality enables a much greater distance from any adjacent land owners, more enclosed space for the sisters, and a less complicated, less expensive driveway.

-IN LATE 2019 the township will vote, God willing, on whether we will be allowed to build on this plot.
+IN 2020 the township will vote, God willing, on whether we will be allowed to build on this plot.
 In the meantime, we have obtained soil borings and are working on surveying the new site.
-Please see the news page for more information about current developments.
+Please see the news page for more information about current developments, particularly regarding our karst investigations.

 We have initiated a capital campaign to raise the $18 million necessary for this monastery.
 To expedite our move, we have divided the project into two phases: